Site Logo

 Found 2 errors in 1 file (checked 1 source file)

-These first errors are because our code has no typing - let’s add two type annotations:
+These first errors are because our code has no typing - we can add two type annotations to make our code typed:

 1. user: dict[str,str] - user is a dictionary with strings as keys and values,